 The checkups (in WebAssign) are designed to give you some feedback on your understanding of the course material prior to the corresponding exam.
 Because of this, your first attempt to answer each question should be a thoughtful one, on your own, without referring to the textbook, notes, or anyone else.
 You are required to work the checkups on your own, but you may ask your instructors for assistance.
 If you have any trouble answering a question correctly under those conditions, then that indicates your need to review, study, or work more practice problems from the textbook.
 However, the checkups cannot cover every possibility that could appear on an exam, so they should not form the sole basis of your studying for an exam.

 You have three attempts per question for each checkup.
-Each checkup will be made available one week before its due date shown on the calendar, but it should not be attempted until all preceding homework assignments are completed.
 Also, while the Final Checkup is approximately three times as long as the other checkups, it is worth exactly the same as the other checkups.

 3j.
 Exams